SuperAndyQA/Uda-Prj-4-Capstone-Starburks/README.md

 Using separate models for each offer type yielded strong results, with high accuracy for BOGO (83.16%) and discount (86.8%) models, and acceptable accuracy for informational offers (76.47%).
 The lower accuracy is reasonable since informational offers have no associated costs.

 Accuracy above 80% for BOGO and discount models is satisfactory for business use, as revenue gains from correctly targeted offers can outweigh occasional misclassifications.
+Further analysis can be implemented to examine the high rate of ineffective offers for short membership period and successful converion rate peak on range of 500-1,000 days of membership, as well as higher influence of income for range under 50,000 to conversion rate for informational offers.

 I published my finding results in the link [here](<https://scarlettstarbucks.blogspot.com/2023/05/udacity-data-science-nano-degree.html>)